kevinknights29/Web_Design_Guidelines/README.md

 4. Use icon fonts whenever possible.

     NOTE: icon fonts use smooth vector images instead of raster images to display icons.

+### Whitespace

+1. Use whitespace

+    - Put whitespace between your elements.
+    - Put whitespace between your group of elements.
+    - Put whitespace between your website sections.
+    - Don't exagerate with whitespace.

+2. Define hierarchy

+    Whitespaces describe invisible relationships between the elements of your website.

+#### How to apply whitespace effectively?

+1. Define where you want users to look first.
+2. Establish a flow that corresponds to your content's message.
+3. Use whitespace to build that flow.